SimplGy/gameOfLife/README.md

   * Don't recompute the whole grid every time, only neighbors
   * Remove obviously dumb things from the compute loop (like loop twice, once to `compete` and once to `step`)
   * Measure perf again
+* Remove Backbone, do in vanilla
+* Show a countdown timer on the pause button
 * Restructure so github pages can deploy it for me
 * Do the metabolism as a "speed" slider so it's less arcane looking
 * Remove the randomize button, but have the simulation always start randomized.
 Or maybe randomized only in the center area which might look nice.